 Coat with breadcrumbs.

-Make all the cutlets in the same manner.
+Make all the cutlet in the same manner.

-Fry the cutlets in medium hot oil until golden brown.
+Fry the cutlet in medium hot oil until golden brown.

 Drain on a tissue lined plate.
 Serve hot.

 Frequently Asked Questions